abbeyroad7/Terra-CotS/content/World/Dictionary/Terra Calendar (TC).md

 The first month of the year.
 A time when the winter frost begins to melt.

 ## Verd
 Second month.
-Winter's frost has mostly fully-melted by this point, with the coming of rain and spring.
+Coming of rain and spring.

 ## Tonn
 Third month.
 A month of storm.